Taking "baseball on the cheap" to a new level

 - Utilize economies of scale by printing previously-used local editorials throughout the chain.

-- Periodically publish columns and editorials reminding readers what a great job the newspaper is . . .
+- Periodically publish columns and editorials reminding readers what a great job . . .